wetective/fe/README.md

 ## App

-Wetectives app can be found on [Heroku](https://wetective-fe.herokuapp.com).
+The Wetective app can be found [on Heroku at the link here](https://wetective-fe.herokuapp.com).

 ## Background